AlinaC71/AlinaC71/README.md

 ### Hi there 👋
 Welcome to my GitHub Repository!

-🌱 I am currently seeking an opportunity to apply the solid foundations acquired through the CFG Full Stack Web Development and Data Science boot camps in a professional work environment.
-Here are just a few of the projects I have worked on during the boot camps and independently afterwards.
+🌱 I'm currently exploring opportunities to apply the solid foundations I've gained through the CFG Full Stack Web Development and Data Science boot camps in a real-world, professional setting.
+Below, you'll find a selection of projects I've developed both during the boot camps and independently afterward.

 ## 😄 About Me

-I am a resourceful web developer and budding data scientist with a strong interest in building innovative and impactful solutions.
-I love exploring new technologies and solving complex problems.
-My areas of expertise include:
+I'm a proactive and adaptable web developer with a growing passion for data science.
+I enjoy creating innovative, meaningful solutions and thrive on tackling challenging problems.
+I'm always eager to learn new technologies and deepen my expertise.

-### Skills:
+### Key Skills:
 - **Frontend:** HTML5, CSS3, JavaScript (ES6+)
 - **Backend:** Python, Flask
 - **Database management:** MySQL, SQlite, SQL Alchemy ORM